-(a) Data is cumulative - once a client enters service, we would expect data to increase over time (until service is complete).

-(b) You may have the same client receiving various services.
+- (a) Data is cumulative once a client enters service, we would expect data to increase over time (until service is complete). - (b) You may have the same client receiving various services.
 In these instances, it is important that data is reported for each specific service (e.g. you may have the same OAP Reference Number multiple times in the sheet however the child is receiving different services as indicated under 'Title of Service Provided.')

-Data Collection Timelines In order to ensure access to timely data, and to meet reporting timelines as outlined by MCCSS, reports are to be saved to your secure CCR Portal location , as per the following timelines: Reporting Timeline Due to Child & Community Resources (via registrations@ccrconnect.ca) September 1st to 30th, 2020 October 11th, 2020 October 1st to 31st, 2020 November 8th, 2020 November 1st to 30th, 2020 December 13th, 2020 December 1st to 31st, 2020 January 10th, 2021 January 1st to 31st, 2021 February 10th, 2021 February 1st to 28th, 2021 March 10th, 2021 March 1st to 31st, 2021 April 4th, 2021 March 1st to 31st, 2021 April 4th, 2021
+Data Collection Timelines

+In order to ensure access to timely data, and to meet reporting timelines as outlined by MCCSS, reports are to be saved to your secure CCR Portal location, as per the following timelines:

+(via registrations@ccrconnect.ca)

+October 11th, 2020

+November 8th, 2020

+December 13th, 2020

+January 10th, 2021

+February 10th, 2021

+March 10th, 2021

+April 4th, 2021